ChaseElander/ENGL460-Project/PROPOSAL.md

 ## Division of Tasks/Work
 Chase - Twine Implementation, Github Management

+* Chase is in charge of continually integrating the story changes onto Twine.
+Chase has also created a Github repository and has added Rachel and Maria as contributors.
+Chase will manage the Github and make sure nothing breaks.

 Maria - Story boarding, story creation

+* Maria will collaborate with Rachel on story creation and story boarding.
+She will be in charge of updating the timeline and send reminders and deadlines to the rest of the team.

 Rachel - Story boarding/creation, Original Concept

+* Rachel came up with the original concept.
+She will work with Maria on story creation and story boarding.

 ## Timeline